 Where a notice is sent by facsimile, the notice is to be taken to be given on the Business Day after it is sent.

-Where a notice is sent by electronic mail, service of the notice is taken to be effected [if the sender receives a confirmation of delivery] and is to have been effected on the Business Day after it is sent.
+Where a notice is sent by electronic mail or electronic transmission, service of the notice is taken to be effected on the Business Day after it is sent.

-Where the company gives a notice under rule 17.1(a)(ii) by exhibiting it at the registered office of the company, service of the notice is to be taken to be effected when the notice was first so exhibited.
+Where the company gives a notice under rule 17.1(a)(v) by exhibiting it at the registered office of the company, service of the notice is to be taken to be effected when the notice was first so exhibited.

 Other communications and documents